eparzych/WorldNews/README.md

-# gnNews
+# WorldNews
 The application was created as part of the challenge and is used to display current news from various countries.
-Live demo [_here_](https://gn-news.herokuapp.com)
+Live demo [_here_](https://world-news-app.herokuapp.com)

 ## Technologies Used
 - React